Lymphatus/libcaesium/README.md

 }
 ```
 The option description is the same as the Rust counterpart.
+Valid values for `jpeg_chroma_subsampling` are [444, 422, 420, 411].
+Any other value will be ignored and will be used the default option.

 ## Download
 Binaries not available.
 Please refer to the compilation section below.